We are writing the same kind of topics since last week but all these are having different information.

 nmtui is a curses‐based TUI application for interacting with NetworkManager.
 When starting nmtui, the user is prompted to choose the activity to perform unless it was specified as the first argument.

-Run the following command on terminal to launch the terminal user interface.
+Run the following command on terminal to launch the terminal user interface:

 $ nmtui

-Method-10: Check the HostName using /etc/sysconfig/network File in Linux
+Method-5: Check HostName using /etc/sysconfig/network file

-The /etc/sysconfig/network file specifies additional information that is valid to all network interfaces on the system.
+The ‘/etc/sysconfig/network’ file specifies additional information that is valid to all network interfaces on the system.

-For RHEL 6/CentOS /OEL 6 Systems only:
+For RHEL/CentOS 6 systems only:

 $ cat /etc/sysconfig/network | grep -i hostname HOSTNAME=CentOS.2daygeek.com